utahnu/obs_dev/hist221/02-04 Labor in the Gilded Age.md

 Thus, workers have these rights to choose, but these rights are used to refuse legislation that assist the laborer

 ***Ex:*** A State cannot pass a law that limits work hours to 10 hours because that takes away the freedom of workers who want to work more than 10 hours

+---

+## The Haymarket Affair (1886)
+*Strikes in Chicago, events of anarchism*

+Strikers are killed;
+A bomb is thrown, after which police open fire
+Eight anarchist leaders were arrested, and four were hung

+---

+## Questions on Basic Rights and Ideology

+### Do basic rights include economic or social rights?

+The question is asked if the government should protect economic or social conditions.
+What is the government's role socially?
+Do they have a role past political protection?

+### Labor parties

+*not necessarily a political party, but instead a party of a social class; the working class*

+### Socialism

+*European immigrants introduce the idea of Socialism*

+Laurence Gronlund - *The Co-Operative Commonwealth: An Exposition of Modern Socialism* (1884)
+- Writes about socialism and the control of the government

+Emergence as the head of Socialism: Eugene V. Debs (1855-1926)

+### Social Gospel Movement (1870-1920)

+*Social dignity is a moral imperative*

+a religious idea (that is shared by many sects)  that social indignity is sinful, or theologically improper